BindBC/bindbc-sdl/README.md

 This has the benefit that it completely excludes from the build any source modules related to the dynamic bindings, i.e. they will never be passed to the compiler.

-## BetterC support
+## `-betterC` support

-BetterC support is enabled via the `dynamicBC` and `staticBC` subconfigurations, for dynamic and static bindings respectively.
-To enable the static bindings with BetterC support:
+`-betterC` support is enabled via the `dynamicBC` and `staticBC` subconfigurations, for dynamic and static bindings respectively.
+To enable the static bindings with `-betterC` support:

 __dub.json__
 ```